Kids Guitar Lesson 1: Lesson Plan

 I have been teaching kids to play guitar for most of my life and to be honest this is just about the only thing you have to pay attention to at this stage of learning

-Playing along to backing tracks solves this problem as changing repeatedly between the chords makes them better at it and that is the case with all eight of the chords that any beginner needs to learn first
+Playing guitar along to backing tracks solves the problem as changing repeatedly between the chords makes children better at it and that is the case with all eight of the chords that any beginner needs to learn first

 Step 5: Introduce a count of 1-2-3-4